ndiddy99/openmadoola/README.md

 - I didn't add the Stage 5 change because it seems like a mistake.
 - I didn't add the camera change because I like the camera from the console version (which centers Lucia when she's on solid ground) more than the arcade version (which only moves up/down when Lucia is at the edge of the screen).
 - The high score entry screen is made up because there's no public footage of it.
+- The game over screen doesn't play after you beat the game.

 ## Build Instructions